How to speed up your WordPress site (27 easy ways that actually work)

 Section titled 16.
 Use a Content Delivery Network (CDN)

-A smoother, more reliable user experience
+• A smoother, more reliable experience overall

 We see it all the time – sites pulling in half a dozen tracking scripts, custom fonts, and third-party widgets they don’t really need.
 Every external request adds load time.
 If it’s not essential, cut it.